 2021 Trailblazer for Justice: William T. Coleman, Jr., Esq.

-The Philadelphia Bar Foundation is honored to announce William T. Coleman, Jr., Esq. as its third Trailblazer for Justice, lauding Mr. Coleman's life-long commitment to civil rights.
+The Philadelphia Bar Foundation is honored to announce William T. Coleman, Jr., Esq. as the 2021 Trailblazer for Justice.

-William T. Coleman Jr. was born in the Germantown neighborhood of Philadelphia, and spent his career as an attorney, judge, and prominent political figure fighting to advance civil rights in the United States.
+William T. Coleman Jr. was born in the Germantown neighborhood of Philadelphia, and spent his career as an attorney in public and private practice fighting to advance civil rights in the United States.

 Mr. Coleman received his undergraduate degree from the University of Pennsylvania and his Juris Doctorate from Harvard Law School, where he became the third black staff member accepted to the Harvard Law Review.
 Mr. Coleman began his legal career serving as a law clerk for the U.S. Court of Appeals for the Third Circuit, and then went on to be the first black Supreme Court clerk.